ecommerceberlin/ecommercegermanyawards.com/texts/contest.md

 ## § 9 [Stage V - Announcement of the Contest Winners and the Award Ceremony]

-The announcement of the Contest Winners will take place during the “E-commerce Germany Awards” Ceremony, as a part of the Networking Party on May 4th, 2022, during the E-commerce Berlin Expo Networking Party.
+The announcement of the Contest Winners will take place during the “E-commerce Germany Awards” Ceremony, as a part of the Networking Party on February 22nd, 2023, during the E-commerce Berlin Expo Networking Party.

 ## § 10 [Participation fees]

-1. Following provisions do not apply to the exhibitors of Ecommerce Berlin Expo 2022 for witch entering Stage IV of the Contest is free of charge.
+1. Following provisions do not apply to the exhibitors of Ecommerce Berlin Expo 2023 for witch entering Stage IV of the Contest is free of charge.

 2. To take part in Stage IV and the following stages of the Contest, the Participant is obliged to:
 (1) enter into a participation contract with the Organizer, and (2) pay the participation fee.

 3. The participation fee mentioned in the article 2 consist of:
-* 200 EUR for participation in the first Contest category
+* 400 EUR for participation in the first Contest category
-* (if applicable) 100 EUR for participation in the second Contest category.
+* (if applicable) 200 EUR for participation in the second Contest category.

 4. The participation fee covers the cost of jury voting and other costs related to the Contest.

-5. If conditions mentioned in article 2 above are not met until December 23rd, 2021, the Organizer shall exclude the Participant from the Contest.
+5. If conditions mentioned in article 2 above are not met until February 2nd, 2023, the Organizer shall exclude the Participant from the Contest.

-6. If conditions mentioned in article 2 above are met until December 23rd, 2021, the Participant shall be entitled to enter Stage IV and following and receives two tickets to Ecommerce Berlin Networking Party.
+6. If conditions mentioned in article 2 above are met until February 2nd, 2023, the Participant shall be entitled to enter Stage IV and following and receives two tickets to Ecommerce Berlin Networking Party.

 ## § 11 [Contest Communication Channels]